storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

   title: Payment Methods and Policies
   description:
-    Learn about the payment methods accepted by Storj, the process for adding a payment method, and unique guidelines for using credit card and STORJ token for payments.
+    Learn about the payment methods accepted by Storj, the process for adding a payment method, and unique guidelines for using credit card and USDC for payments.
 ---

 Storj accepts the following several payment methods:

 1. Credit Card

-2. STORJ Token - ERC20 compatible utility token that leverages the Ethereum blockchain
+2. USDC - a US dollar stablecoin (ERC20 token on the Ethereum blockchain)

 3. Google Pay (available only in the browser logged in to your Google Account with enabled Google Pay)